How to choose the right project management software

 A guide to help you find the right software

 The range of software for project management is huge and there are countless providers.
 From simple solutions that are essentially only suitable for task planning to comprehensive overall packages that offer, for example, resource management, time recording, controlling and reporting in addition to pure project management, there is everything a project team could wish for.
-However, this wide choice also has a downside, as it makes it difficult to decide on the best project management software for one’s own team.
+However, this wide choice also has a downside, because it makes it difficult to decide on the best project management software for one’s own team.
 In this way, the selection and implementation of suitable software becomes a project in its own right.

 Have you decided to introduce a new project management software, e.g. because project management in Excel is too inefficient for you?
 Then you will find a short guide here to help you select the right project management software.